YishiMichael/inline-config/README.md

 * The feature flag `indexmap` enables preserving orders of tables.
 Check [this example](examples/order.rs) for details.

 ## Usage

-Add `inline-config` to your dependencies:
+Add `inline-config` to your dependencies

 ```cmd
 cargo add inline-config
 ```

 <!-- TODO: link to doc.rs items -->
 In your source file, declare a static variable using `config!` holding the config data

 ```rust
 use inline_config::config;